Sparse-DeRF: Deblurred Neural Radiance Fields from Sparse View: Sparse-DeRF

 where $\nabla \hat{\textbf{s}_{i}}$ and $J$ indicate scaled gradient value for sample $s_{i}$ and scaling function.
 The scaling function $J$ is strictly formulated as a squared function as

 Note that, $\nabla \textbf{s}_{i}$ indicates the gradients of per-point characteristics such as RGB color $\textbf{c}$ and density $\sigma$.

 However, we experimentally found that the limitation is more prominent in sparse view settings since there is less available diversity of viewing direction, which means the projective geometry and epipolar geometry do not properly work for NeRF optimization.
 Therefore, the gradient scaling seems to be more necessary to the radiance fields from the sparse view setting.
+In addition, we believe the proper gradient scaling can be an implicit geometric guidance in sparse view setting.
 Although we tried to apply the technique to the Sparse-DeRF, it does not properly works as demonstrated in the appendix.
 The reason is that the fixed square function of $J$, which is lower bounded as $1$, does not cover the non-linear parametrized space such as normalized device coordinates~(NDC), which is commonly used as well as our work.
 Another reason is that a strictly fixed shape of the function cannot cover the arrangements of the scene components, which are usually different across the scene even in the same dataset. \cite{philip2023floatersnomore} briefly mentioned the determinant of the jacobian as an additional scaling factor for the value of $J$, but they did not experiment on it.
-Moreover, even if the additional scaling factor were applied, the shape of the scaling function would remain unchanged and simply in the form of the square function, which does not allow for flexible adaptation to the arrangement of scene components.
-Therefore, we modulate the shape of the scaling function $J$ to adaptively reflect the scene arrangements and be suitable for NDC.
+Moreover, even if the additional scaling factor were applied, the shape of the scaling function would remain unchanged and simply in the form of the square function, which does not allow for flexible adaptation to the arrangement of scene components or guide the rough geometry of the radiance fields.
+Therefore, we modulate the shape of the scaling function $J$ to adaptively reflect the scene arrangements and guide the rough geometry while suitable for NDC, since we use NDC for our experiments.